 Am Deckersweiher 24

 Erlangen (OT Kosbach)

-On the way to Erlangen you will pass some ponds of the Oberle fishery.
+On the way to Erlangen, you will pass a few ponds belonging to the Oberle fishery.
 One last look - then it's back to the starting point via Alterlangen.

 TIP: If you still have some time and leisure, explore Erlangen's city centre.
 The baroque houses and squares are well preserved and well worth seeing as an ensemble